 The cinema environment is tailored to the needs of the audience by having the lights dimmed, though not off, and the volume levels a little lower than usual.
 Attendees are free to sit in whichever seat they like and can enter and exit the room at any time, with easy access for any wheelchair users.
+Attendees are free to make noise in these screenings.
 Staff are trained and ready to assist with any help the audience may need during these trips to the cinema at Barbican.

 A visual guide to our cinemas is available to download here.